gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 ![Conceptual space with three axes.](./figures/tensorslices.png){#fig:slices}

-@Lawton1999 argues that as an organizational scale, the ecology community is frought with too many "contingencies" in order to find universality.
-Partially in response to Lawton's paper, the metacommunity framework [@Leibold2003MetCom] sought to address the inherently spatial nature of metacommunity processes. @Vellend2010ConSyn posits four fundamental processes, analogous to evolutionary genetics. @Poisot2015BeySpe also notes the importance of variation in traits and abundance.
+@Lawton1999 argues that as an organizational scale, the ecological community is frought with too many "contingencies" to find universality. **TODO -- more details on the variability of processes in community ecology***

+Partially in response to Lawton's paper, many conceputal frameworks have been proposed to incorporate processes across multiple scales.

+The metacommunity framework [@Leibold2003MetCom] sought to address the inherently spatial nature of metacommunity processes. @Vellend2010ConSyn posits four fundamental processes, analogous to evolutionary genetics. @Poisot2015BeySpe also notes the importance of variation in traits and abundance.
 Necessary additional spatial